rifatrakib/crawreilly/README.md

 3. In the terminal, navigate to the project directory.

 4. Run the scraper using the command scrapy crawl catalogue -o catalogue.json.
-This will collect information about all books and other resources from [O'Reilly catalogue](https://learning.oreilly.com/topics/) and save it as a *CSV*, *JSON*, and *JSONLines* files in `data/csv`, `data/json`, and `data/jsonline` directories respectively.
+This will collect information about all books and other resources from [O'Reilly catalogue](https://learning.oreilly.com/topics/) and save it as a *CSV*, *JSON*, and *JSONLines* files in `data/csv`, `data/json`, and `data/jsonline` directories respectively, and store the *JSON* formatted records in MongoDB collections called `catalogue` after the spider name.

 ### Downloading and Pre-Processing Resources